Locally uniform random permutations with large increasing subsequences: Study of reference permutons

 The lower bound, on the contrary, requires no calculation.
 Indeed, bound below $\rho_{\beta,\gamma}^\nearrow$ by $u_1f$ where $f$ denotes the uniform density on the square $C_1$.
-Since sampled permutations from density $f$ are uniform, we deduce from \Cref{Ulam} and \Cref{lem_maj_density} that
+Since permutations sampled from the density $f$ are uniform, we deduce from \Cref{Ulam} and \Cref{lem_maj_density} that

 All that is left for the proof of \Cref{ODG_reference} to be complete is the previously announced lemma about $k_N$.